East India Docks

-The East India Docks were a group of docks in Blackwall, east London, north-east of the Isle of Dogs.
+The East India Docks were a group of docks in Blackwall in east London, north-east of the Isle of Dogs.
 Today only the entrance basin and listed perimeter wall remain visible.

 History

 Early history

-Following the successful creation of the West India Docks which opened in 1802, an Act of Parliament in 1803 set up the East India Dock Company, promoted by the Honourable East India Company.
-Joseph Cotton was chairman of the Dock Company from 1803.
+Following the successful creation of the West India Docks which opened in 1802, an act of Parliament, the East India Docks Act 1803 (43 Geo.
+3. c. cxxvi) set up the East India Dock Company, promoted by the Honourable East India Company.
+Joseph Cotton was chairman of the dock company from 1803.
 The foundation stone was laid on 11 March 1805 and the sluices of its floating gate opened on 26 July 1806, being ready to receive ships five days later.

 The docks, designed by engineer Ralph Walker, were located to the north-east of the West India Docks.
 They were based on the existing Brunswick Dock, which had been used for fitting out and repairing ships as part of Blackwall Yard.
 The Brunswick Dock, which had originally been connected directly to the Thames to the south, became the Export Dock.
 To the north the company built a larger 18 acre Import Dock.
 Both were connected to the Thames via an eastern entrance basin.

 The company rapidly became profitable through its trade in commodities such as tea, spices, indigo, silk and Persian carpets.
 The tea trade alone was worth £30 million a year.
 The docks spawned further local industry, with spice merchants and pepper grinders setting up around the dock to process goods.

+The East India Dock Act 1828 (9 Geo.
+4. c. xcv) consolidated acts relating the docks.